 May become monotonous

-Since PI planning sessions are reasonably long and focused on a narrow set of topics, they may become monotonous.
-Consider breaking the monotony of the session by allowing for 5-minute breaks or having a virtual ice breaker session to keep it interesting and engaging.
+Since PI planning sessions are quite long and focused on a narrow set of topics, they may become monotonous.
+Consider breaking the monotony of the session by allowing for five-minute breaks or having a virtual ice breaker session to keep it interesting and engaging.